collective/collective.messagesviewlet/README.rst

 * can hide : if checked, the user can hide the message (mark as read)
 * start date : displaying start date (optional)
 * end date : displaying end date (optional)
-* required roles : use must have one of the required roles (optional)
+* required roles : user must have one of the required roles (optional)
 * location : full site or homepage only

 The collective.behavior.talcondition is enabled, providing 2 attributes.